 There are a number of other costs that Nā Koa funds support.
 For example, the grass practice field on the UH Mānoa campus is maintained through the gathering of resources from across the community.
 Scissor lifts are provided for filming of practices and to simulate game-day situations for the coaching staff.
 Finally, additional support is provided for player recruitment; staff development; student-athlete needs like knee braces, nutritional supplements, and additional equipment; and much, much more.

-The needs of the Warrior Football team are many and your support of Nā Koa is critical to the success of the team.
+The needs of the Rainbow Warrior Football team are many and your support of Nā Koa is critical to the success of the team.
 In the words of Coach Chow, “Let’s do this together!”
 Join today and show your support of the players and coaches.

 More about Nā Koa, `Ahahui Koa Ānuenue, and the University of Hawai‘i Foundation: